Christian Parenting | How to Raise Godly Children in an Ungodly World

-Proverbs 22:6 Train a child in the way he should go, and when he is old he will not turn from it.
+Proverbs 22:6, NKJV Train up a child in the way he should go, and when he is old he will not depart from it.

 •• It has been said that until approximately age 8 (and that will vary with the child), the training of children is comprised mostly of input from us.
 After that, children can begin increasingly to make sound moral judgments from that godly input you have been giving them over their earlier years.